diehard-nam/Intelligent-Traffic-Management-System-for-Improved-Emergency-Response-Time-on-Highways/README.md

 # Intelligent Traffic Management System for Improved Emergency Response Time on Highways

-## **Introduction**

-This repository represents the experiment for the Intelligent Traffic Management System for Improved Emergency Response Time on Highways.
-Two techniques were applied for this project: Computer vision technique and Deep learning techniques.
-The purpose of this project is to create a intelligent traffic management system that will improved emergency response time on highways.

 ## **Dataset**

 The dataset is CDNET can be downloaded from [here](http://jacarini.dinf.usherbrooke.ca/dataset2014).
 This dataset contains 11 video categories with 4 to 6 videos sequences in each category.
 However, we only used 8 video sequeces.
 They are: busStation, canoe, fountain02, highway, office, park, peopleInShade, sidewalk.
 Each individual video file (.zip or .7z) can be downloaded separately.
 Alternatively, all videos files within one category can be downloaded as a single .zip or .7z file.
 Each video file when uncompressed becomes a directory which contains the following: